Education in ancient Rome

-Education in ancient Rome progressed from an informal, familial system of education in the early Republic to a tuition-based system during the late Republic and the Empire.
-The Roman education system was based on the Greek system – and many of the private tutors in the Roman system were Greek slaves or freedmen.
+in ancient Rome progressed from an informal, familial system of education in the early Republic to a tuition-based system during the late Republic and the Empire.
+The Roman education system was based on the Greek system – and many of the private tutors in the Roman system were enslaved Greeks or freedmen.
 The educational methodology and curriculum used in Rome was copied in its provinces and provided a basis for education systems throughout later Western civilization.
 Organized education remained relatively rare, and there are few primary sources or accounts of the Roman educational process until the 2nd century AD.
 Due to the extensive power wielded by the pater familias over Roman families, the level and quality of education provided to Roman children varied drastically from family to family; nevertheless, Roman popular morality came eventually to expect fathers to have their children educated to some extent, and a complete advanced education was expected of any Roman who wished to enter politics.

 Education during the Empire

 At the height of the Roman Republic and later the Roman Empire, the Roman system of education gradually found its final form.
-Formal schools were established, which served to paying students; very little that could be described as free public education existed.
+Formal schools were established, which serviced paying students; very little that could be described as free public education existed.
 Both boys and girls were educated, though not necessarily together.

-In a system much like the one that predominates in the modern world, the Roman education system that developed arranged schools in tiers.
+In a system much like the one that predominates in the modern world, the Roman education system developed arranged schools in tiers.
 The educator Quintilian recognized the importance of starting education as early as possible, noting that "memory … not only exists even in small children but is specially retentive at that age".
 A Roman student would progress through schools just as a student today might go from primary school to secondary school and then to college.
 They were generally exempted from studies during the market days which formed a kind of weekend every eight days.
 Progression depended more on ability than age, with great emphasis being placed upon a student's ingenium or inborn "gift" for learning, and a more tacit emphasis on a student's ability to afford high-level education.